 Now that the final dough has been obtained let it rest in a covered bowl for 10 minutes.
 Give it one last energetic knead and let it rest in a covered bowl for another 40 minutes.

 After this time, it is ready for the staglio (cut and shape):

 Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (Panetti) by spinning the dough under the palm.

 Place the panetti far away from each other in a covered container.
 Stored the container in a fridge (+ 3 / 4 C) for 16 / 24 hours.

 In the absence of a suitable container, you can place each ball in a plastic bag, while leaving a little air inside, so as not to prevent the increase in the volume of the product as a result of leavening.

-After the maturity time in the refrigerator, remove the panetti and leave them at room temperature for 2/3 hours before stretching them out.
+After the resting time in the refrigerator.
+Remove the Panetti and leave them at room temperature for 2/3 hours before stretching them out.